wpsharks/s2member-kb/questions/2015/239-what-information-does-s2member-pro-report-to-websharks.md

 ## s2Member Pro collects and reports to WebSharks:

-- MD5 Hash of the server IP address (e.g., `2909a2c64757ce93daa60e3cfc653ef1`; note: we do not store any IP addresses; all reported data is stored anonymously; we use this hash to filter out duplicate reports from the same server)
+- An MD5 Hash of the server IP address (e.g., `2909a2c64757ce93daa60e3cfc653ef1`; note: we do not store any IP addresses; all reported data is stored anonymously; we use this hash to filter out duplicate reports from the same server)
 - Server OS (e.g., `Linux`)
 - PHP Version (e.g., `5.4`)
 - MySQL Version (e.g., `5.5`)